 Leather is a great wind stopper.
 A well made leather jacket designed for motorcycling will last for years, keep you comfortable and protect you in a skid.

-Look for outerwear containing Thinsulate Insulation, it provides about 1 - 2 times the warmth of down and nearly twice the warmth of other high-loft insulation when equal thicknesses are compared.
+Look for outerwear containing Thinsulate or similar Insulation, it provides about 1 - 2 times the warmth of down.

 Look for features such as cuffs that close tightly to keep out cold air and snow, zippers with large teeth, wind flaps over the zippers and double breasted chest openings to block wind and water.
 Cuffs, pockets and chest closures with multiple closure systems such as zippers and snaps or zippers ,Velcro and snaps tend to stop more wind.
 Zip out liners are very handy.
 You can remove your liner when its warm in the afternoon and put it back in when the temperature dips.

-Add leather or string ties to zippers etc so you can open and close them with your gloves on.
+Add leather,string or zipper pulls to zippers etc so you can open and close them with your gloves on.

 Protect your legs from the wind.
 There are a variety of choices for protecting your legs.
 Chaps, Leather pants and Textile pants.
-I sell a variety of these items in various price ranges.
+There are variety of these available in various price ranges.
 All of my items are designed for motorcycling.
 Once again wear layers; thermal underwear and lined pants or chaps to block the wind.
 When it gets cold a pair of Levis and long johns won't do it!